-There is good access to and utilization of antenatal, delivery and immunization services.
-However, access to antenatal and family planning services is low with about a quarter of women-in-union needing family planning services not having access to it.
-Very low proportion of children less than 6 months are exclusively breastfed.
+There is poor access to and utilization of antenatal, delivery, immunization and family planning services with about a quarter of children under 6 months of age being exclusively breastfed.

-- 1. Sustain its performance on antenatal and immunization services. - 2.
-Identify and address barriers to access and utilization of family planning services.
+- 1. Identify annual address barriers to access and utilization of antenatal, delivery, immunization and family planning services. - 2.
+Promote exclusive breatfeeding.